ctg123/ctg-site/content/home/contact.md

 headless: true

 # Order that this section appears on the page.
-weight: 130
+weight: 70 #130

-title: "Contact Me"
+title: Contact Me
 subtitle: ""

 content: